AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

     ![Add new eVars](assets/create-analytics-workspace/add-new-evars.png)

 1. Provide an appropriate name and description for each eVars and **Save** your changes.
-We use these eVars to create an Analysis Workspace project in the next section.
-So, a user-friendly name makes the variables easily discoverable.
+In the Analysis Workspace project the eVars with appropriate name is used, thus, a user-friendly name makes the variables easily discoverable.

    ![eVars](assets/create-analytics-workspace/evars.png)

 ### Configure Success Events

-Next, let's create an even to track the CTA Button click.
+Next, let's create an event to track the CTA Button click.

 1. From the **Report Suite Manager** window, select the **Report Suite Id** and click **Edit Settings**.
 1. Click **Conversion** > **Success Events**
-1. Using the **Add New** option, create a new custom success event to track the CTA Button click and then **Save** your changes.
+1. Using the **Add New** option, create a custom success event to track the CTA Button click and then **Save** your changes.
     * `Event` : `event8`
     * `Name`:`CTA Click`
     * `Type`:`Counter`

    ![eVars](assets/create-analytics-workspace/add-success-event.png)

-## Create a new project in Analysis Workspace {#workspace-project}
+## Create a project in Analysis Workspace {#workspace-project}

 Analysis Workspace is a flexible browser tool that allows you to build analyses and share insights quickly.
 Using the drag-and-drop interface, you can craft your analysis, add visualizations to bring data to life, curate a dataset, share, and schedule projects with anyone in your organization.

-Next, create a new [project](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/freeform-overview.html#analysis-workspace) to build a dashboard to analyze the performance of the CTA buttons throughout the site.
+Next, create a [project](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/freeform-overview.html#analysis-workspace) to build a dashboard to analyze the performance of the CTA buttons throughout the site.

 1. From the Analytics toolbar, select **Workspace** and click to **Create a New Project**.